The File System Access API allows web apps to read or save changes directly to files and folders on the user's device.

 Storing file handles or directory handles in IndexedDB

-File handles and directory handles are serializable, which means that you can save a file or directory handle to IndexedDB, or call postMessage() to send them between the same top-level origin.
+File handles and directory handles are serializable, which means that you can save a file or

 Saving file or directory handles to IndexedDB means that you can store state, or remember which files or directories a user was working on.
 This makes it possible to keep a list of recently opened or edited files, offer to re-open the last file when the app is opened, restore the previous working directory, and more.
-In the text editor, I store a list of the five most recent files the user has opened, making it easy to access those files again.
+In the text editor, I store a list of the five most recent files the user has opened, making it possible to access those files again.

 import { get, set } from 'https://unpkg.com/idb-keyval@5.0.2/dist/esm/index.js';